BogdanovTimm/NotesOblivion/Philosophy/Ethics/Metaethics/Moore's Open Question.md

 - There is only 1 `moral property` - but it is false, because different people has different meanings about what `good`, `bad` and other `moral properties` mean
 #MetaethicsAcontemporaryIntroduction

+# Counter arguments

+If Open Question is relevant argument, then we can't be sure that ice is H20.

 # Naturalistic Fallacy

 For **Moore** it means a **1 way of reaching the conclusion** that `good` = `something else`.